A bill to amend the Internal Revenue Code of 1986 to provide for the proper tax treatment of personal service income earned in pass-thru entities.

 Length: 44 pages

-This bill was introduced on May 3, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 3, 2017, in a previous session of Congress, but it did not receive a vote.

 Jun 25, 2015